Pandocomatic

 All local paths start with

-.
+/.
 These paths are resolved as is.
-On the Windows operating system, a global path starts with a letter followed by a colon and a backslash, for exampleC:\
+On the Windows operating system, a global path starts with a letter followed by a colon and a backslash, for exampleC:\.
+Note that backslashes might need escaping, likeC:\\. -

-.
-These paths are resolved by prepending the path to the pandocomatic data directory.
+./nor a/.
+These paths are resolved by appending the path to the pandocomatic data directory.
 These come in handy for defining general usable external pandocomatic templates.Note.
 For filters, processors, and start-up or clean-up scripts, the path is first checked against the

 Template properties